rmura498/project-21-22-android/README.md

 - Takes as input a training set of apks
 - Extracts features from them
 - Trains and saves a classifier and the selected features
-- Extracts features from test apks, load the saved model and classifies them
+- Extracts features from test apks, loads the saved model and classifies them
-- Finally, report metrics (e.g. accuracy, ROC curve) to evaluate the performance of the system.
+- Finally, reports metrics (e.g. accuracy, ROC curve) to evaluate the performance of the system.

 ### Dataset
 You can download some apks from [here](https://drive.google.com/drive/folders/1-Lc3_8w6KDLPEK4Tuv1kXIKVAfn8P0lf?usp=sharing)